dlc-markets/pythia/README.md

 pub use binance::Binance; // <<
 ```

 Available `PriceFeedError` variants are in `src/pricefeeds/error.rs`.
-Then, add the variant in `ImplemetedPriceFeed` enum in `src/pridefeed/mod.rs`, return the boxed trait-object when matching the variant in `get_pricefeed`.
+Then, add the variant in `ImplementedPriceFeed` enum in `src/pricefeed/mod.rs`, return the boxed trait-object when matching the variant in `get_pricefeed`.
 You can then use it in `config.json`.

 After this, you are good to go!

 ### Asset Pairs

 Asset pairs may also be added, although it is a bit more involved.
-To add a new asset pair, say, ETHBTC, you must first add an entry in `"asset_pair_infos"` ssection of `config.json`, or whatever file you are using for asset pair config.
+To add a new asset pair, say, ETHBTC, you must first add an entry in `"asset_pair_infos"` section of `config.json`, or whatever file you are using for asset pair config.
 There, you will add an `AssetPairInfo` object to the array. `AssetPairInfo`s contain the following fields:

 | name               | type                                                                                                                      | description      |
 |--------------------|---------------------------------------------------------------------------------------------------------------------------|------------------|